dlilab/lab_Logistics/Code_of_conduct.md

 # Code of conduct

 This is a working document created to establish best practices for lab interactions and culture.
 The goal is to clearly lay out my expectations for behavior within the lab in an effort to encourage an inclusive lab culture.
+All lab members should contribute to its continuing development.

 Science is tough, and it's easy to get down about the barrage of rejections or challenges.
 However, it's also pretty great, and the list below is designed to make sure it has the potential to be great for everyone.